 Top 10 Best Bad Company Songs

 This track was taken from their 1982 album Rough Diamonds.
 The single achieved modest success, peaking at No. 74 on the Billboard Hot 100.
 The track garnered favoritism from the AOR and reached the 2nd spot on the Mainstream Rock (chart).
-Simon Kirke’s drumming skills and the vocals of Paul Rodgers were praised by senior editor of Rolling Stone, David Fricke.
+Simon Kirke’s drumming skills and the vocals of Paul Rodgers were praised by the senior editor of Rolling Stone, David Fricke.

 9. Burnin’ Sky